nirmalrathore30/nirmalrathore30/README.md

-👋 Hi, I'm Nirmal Rathore, a passionate React Native developer with over 5 years of experience in building high-quality, scalable mobile applications.
-My expertise lies in creating seamless user experiences and optimizing performance for both iOS and Android platforms.

-🔧 Skills:

-React Native,
-TypeScript & JavaScript,
-Redux & Context API,
-RESTful APIs & GraphQL,
-Mobile UI/UX Design,
-Testing (Jest, Detox),
-CI/CD & DevOps
+I am a seasoned React Native Developer with over five years of hands-on experience in crafting robust and innovative mobile applications.
+My journey began as an intern at ITInformatix Pvt Ltd, where I quickly advanced to a Senior Developer role, leading projects from conception through to deployment.
+Currently, I am contributing my expertise at Krish Technolabs Pvt Ltd, where I have played a pivotal role in developing and maintaining high-impact mobile applications.

+My technical skills span across React Native, JavaScript, TypeScript, and various associated technologies including Node.js and Firebase.
+I have a proven track record of delivering scalable, high-performance applications, ensuring a seamless user experience across both iOS and Android platforms.
+My ability to integrate third-party APIs, optimize performance, and collaborate effectively with cross-functional teams has been key to my success.

+I am committed to continuous learning and staying abreast of industry trends, which is complemented by my academic background in Computer Applications from Dr. APJ Abdul Kalam University and Devi Ahilya Vishwavidyalaya.
+My portfolio showcases a range of projects, including successful apps like NAZIH and Minamin, which have significantly enhanced user engagement and satisfaction.

+Whether working independently or as part of a team, I am driven by a passion for creating intuitive, high-quality applications that meet and exceed user expectations.